y1xiaoc/fwdlap/README.md

 # Poor Man's Forward Laplacian (using JAX Tracer!)

-This is a fan implemented (unofficial) version of the method of computing laplacian in one single forward pass, as described in the paper [Forward Laplacian: A New Computational Framework for
+This is a fan implemented (unofficial) version of the method of computing laplacian in one single forward pass, as described in the brilliant paper [Forward Laplacian: A New Computational Framework for
 Neural Network-based Variational Monte Carlo](https://arxiv.org/pdf/2307.08214.pdf).

 ## Installation